Balalaika: Technique

 An important part of balalaika technique is the use of the left thumb to fret notes on the lower string, particularly on the prima, where it is used to form chords.
 Traditionally, the side of the index finger of the right hand is used to sound notes on the prima, while a plectrum is used on the larger sizes.

-Because of the large size of the contrabass's strings, it is not uncommon to see players using plectra made from a leather shoe or boot heel.
-The bass balalaika and contrabass balalaika rest on the ground, on a wooden or metal pin that is drilled into one of its corners.
+Because of the large size of the contrabass's strings, it is not uncommon to see players using a plectrum made from a leather shoe or boot heel.
+Bass and contrabass balalaikas rest on the ground, on a wooden or metal pin that is drilled into one of its corners.

 History

-It is possible that the emergence and evolution of the balalaika was a product of interaction with Asian-Oriental cultures.
-In addition to European culture, early Russian states, also called Rus' or Rusi, were also influenced by Oriental-Asian cultures.
 Some theories say that the instrument is descended from the domra, an instrument from the East Slavs.
 In the Caucasus, similar instruments such as the Mongolian topshur, used in Kalmykia, and the Panduri used in Georgia are played.
 It is also similar to the Kazakh dombra, which has two strings.
-Variants of the dombra played by the Bashkirs often have 3 strings and may represent an instrument related to both the dombra and the balalaika.